Crash of a De Havilland DHC-3 Otter in Shaft Lake: 1 killed

 Circumstances:

-Few minutes after takeoff from Vancouver seaplane base, weather conditions worsened with snow showers and the crew decided to return to his departure point.
-While cruising in poor visibility, the pilot-in-command lost control of the airplane that crashed while approaching Vancouver.
-A passenger was seriously injured while nine other occupants were killed.
+Few minutes after takeoff from Vancouver seaplane base, weather conditions deteriorated with snow showers, forcing the crew to return to his departure point.
+While on approach in poor visibility, the pilot-in-command lost control of the airplane that crashed in shallow water.
+A pilot and two passengers were killed while six other occupants were injured.

 Probable cause:

-It is believed the pilot suffered a spatial disorientation while flying in snow falls.
+It is believed that the pilot suffered a spatial disorientation while flying in snow falls.

 Crash of a Douglas DC-6B near Hundred Mile House: 52 killed